 When you start on your journey of selecting the top biological or holistic dentist in the USA, its best to start with the source, IAOMT.Org which is considered the global professional body of knowledge and professional organization for all things holistic dentistry.

-The next level, accreditation by the IOAMT is at least a year long process, with a minimum of 2 conferences to attend and goes far beyond the written academic test.
-The accreditation advances into mandatory oral testing by the Masters and Fellows of the IAOMT and of course, the most important (and discerning) test is the hands on mercury removal or SAFE amalgam removal in front a panel of judges.
-Every detail must be accounted for and displayed with mastery, otherwise, a dentist will not pass the hands-on-portion of their IAOMT accreditation which will earn them the A in front of their IAOMT letters.
-Like Dr. Yuriy May, who is both SMART Certified for Safe Amalgam Removal and Accredited by the IAOMT, dentists can now use the letters AIAOMT behind their name as a professional certification.
+The next level, accreditation by the IOAMT, is at least a year-long process, with a minimum of 2 conferences to attend and goes far beyond the written academic test.
+The accreditation advances into mandatory oral testing by the Masters and Fellows of the IAOMT, and of course, the most important (and discerning) test is the hands-on mercury removal or SAFE amalgam removal in front a panel of judges.
+Every detail must be accounted for and displayed with mastery.
+Otherwise, a dentist will not pass the hands-on portion of their IAOMT accreditation, which will earn them the A+ in front of their IAOMT letters.
+Only IAOMT Accredited dentists like Dr. Yuriy May, who is also SMART Certified for Safe Amalgam Removal can use the letters AIAOMT behind their name as a professional certification.

 SMART Certified: A SMART certified member has successfully completed a course on mercury and safe dental mercury amalgam removal, including two units consisting of scientific readings, online learning videos, and tests.
 The crux of this essential course on the IAOMT’s Safe Mercury Amalgam Removal Technique (SMART) involves learning about the rigorous safety measures and equipment for reducing exposures to mercury releases during the removal of amalgam fillings.
 A SMART certified member may or may not have achieved a higher level of certification such as Accreditation, Fellowship, or Mastership.

-Additional levels include Fellow and Master designations, and typically delineate between more generational biological dentists (read: older) who tend to practice less hours treating patient and more hours working with colleagues on research, teaching at universities and writing books or research.
-Master level designations are almost exclusively non-practicing dentists that work mainly on research projects and publishing.
+Additional levels include IAOMT Fellow, and IAOMT Master designations and typically delineate between more generational biological dentists who as they age, tend to work less clinical hours and devote more time to lecturing, publishing and collaborating with colleagues on research.
+Sometimes Master-level accredited dentists maybe be non-practicing or retired that work mainly on research projects and publishing.

 Fellow–(FIAOMT): A Fellow is a member who has achieved Accreditation and who has submitted one scientific review that has been approved by the Scientific Review Committee.
 A Fellow has also completed an additional 500 hours of credit in research, education, and/or service beyond that of an Accredited member.